Skip to content

 Matt Lawton is a portfolio manager in the Fixed Income Division.
 He manages the Global Impact Credit Strategy and the Global Impact Short Duration Bond Strategy.
 Matt is a member of the Investment Advisory Committees for the Corporate Income, New Income, Ultra Short-Term Bond, and Short-Term Bond Funds.
 He also is a member of the Fixed Income ESG Steering & Advisory and the ESG Committees.
 Matt is a vice president of T. Rowe Price Group, Inc., and T. Rowe Price Associates, Inc.

-Kenneth A. Orchard Head of International Fixed Income
+Kenneth A. Orchard, CFA® Kenneth A. Orchard, CFA® Head of International Fixed Income

 Kenneth Orchard is head of International Fixed Income.
-He is portfolio manager for the Global Multi-Sector Bond and Diversified Income Bond Strategies and co-portfolio manager for the International Bond Strategy.
-Kenneth is a member of the Fixed Income Steering Committee, cochair of the fixed income Sector Strategy Advisory Group, and a member of the European and UK Asset Allocation Committees.
+He is portfolio manager for the Global Multi-Sector Bond and Diversified Income Bond Strategies and co-portfolio manager for the International Bond and Global Aggregate Bond Strategies.
+Kenneth is a member of the Fixed Income Steering Committee and the European and UK Asset Allocation Committees.
 He is a vice president of T. Rowe Price Group, Inc., and T. Rowe Price International Ltd.

 Experience our original ideas.